Accelerox/wireguard-namespace/README.md

 # WireGuard Network Namespace Management Scripts For Linux

-This script collection simplifies the management of multiple WireGuard VPN instances running in separate network namespaces.
-The scripts automate the installation, starting, and stopping of namespace configurations aswell as execution of commands within the namespaces.
+This script collection simplifies the management of one (or multiple) WireGuard VPN configurations running in separate network namespaces.
+The scripts manage the installation, starting, and stopping aswell as execution of commands within the namespaces.

-To ensure a safe and reliable installation, the script uses the `ip` command to initiate all interfaces and specifies the type as `wireguard` along with a network brige.
-This eliminates the need to alter any iptables rules to route packets correctly and avoids interference with other network configurations on the system.
+To ensure a safe and reliable installation, the script uses the `ip` command to initiate all interfaces and specifies the type as `wireguard` along with a `network brige` setup.
+This eliminates the need to alter any iptables rules to route packets correctly.

 ## Prerequisites